barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
-layout: 你好
+layout: a？
 title: 阿米诺斯!
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)